Yvand/hugo-AzureCP/content/docs/usage/configuration.md

 AzureCP comes with 2 administration pages added in central administration > Security:

-- Global configuration: Add / remove LDAP servers and configure various settings.
+- Global configuration: Add / remove Azure AD tenants and configure various settings.
-- Claim types configuration: Define the claim types, and their mapping with LDAP objects.
+- Claim types configuration: Define the claim types, and their mapping with Azure AD users and groups.

 ## Configure with PowerShell